boostorg/hana/doc/tutorial.md

 in this tutorial and we will therefore use a C++03 tuple implemented as several different types to illustrate the technique:

-@snippet example/tutorial/tag_dispatching.cpp Vector
+@snippet example/tutorial/tag_dispatching.cpp vector

-The nested `using hana_tag = Vector;` part is a terse way of controling the result of the `tag_of` metafunction, and hence the tag of the `vectorN` type.
+The nested `using hana_tag = vector_tag;` part is a terse way of controling the result of the `tag_of` metafunction, and hence the tag of the `vectorN` type.
 This is explained in the reference for `tag_of`.
 Finally, if you wanted to customize the behavior of the `print` function for all the `vectorN` types, you would normally have to write something along the lines of

 @snippet example/tutorial/tag_dispatching.cpp old_way